Storm-class patrol boat: Operational history

 Norway donated a Storm-class vessel each to Estonia and Lithuania and three to Latvia in 1995.
-In the Lithuanian Navy, the ex-Storm class are designated the Dzūkas class, and in the Latvian Navy, the ex-Storms were designated the Bulta class.
+In the Lithuanian Navy, the ex-Storm class was designated the Dzūkas class, and in the Latvian Navy, the ex-Storms were designated the Bulta class.
 Since the 1999 edition of The World Defence Almanac the Storm class has not been listed for the Estonian Navy.

 At the end of the 1990s, two vessels were sold to Lithuania and three were sold to Latvia.
 A further three hulls may have been donated to each of the Baltic countries as spare parts.

-Last operator was the Lithuanian Navy which operated two Storm-class boats, Sėlis (transferred 2001) and Skalvis (transferred 2001).
+The last operator was the Lithuanian Navy which used the two Storm-class boats: Sėlis (transferred 2001) and Skalvis (transferred 2001).
+Both were decommissioned in 2000s.